tavinathanson/taviblock/README.md

 ## Using Chrome with No Cache

 To ensure that changes to blocking rules are immediately effective, we recommend using a version of Google Chrome that runs with caching disabled.
 This approach helps avoid issues where cached data might bypass new blocking rules, ensuring that all requests are subject to the latest rules.
+This is particularly useful when toggling blocking on and off, as it prevents stale data from being used.

 ### Why Disable Cache?